MARUMDRS/nginx_agent/README.md

       - "3000:3000"
 ```

-And receive a multi-service reverse proxy config!
+And you will receive a reverse proxy config

 ---

-## 📦 Dependencies
+##  Dependencies

 ```text
 rich